14 - 14

 Change leaders can create a culture of innovation in which the goal of continuously improving instructional practice is clear, innovation is encouraged, trust is assured, and results are rewarded.

-Click to Search Database
+Click to Search CIL Resource Database

 Join the innovation conversation.
 Check out The Glint Blog (and volunteer to be a guest-blogger)!

-Search Engine for research, reports and tools
+Search for research, reports and publications:

 CONCEPTUAL FRAMEWORK FOR INNOVATION IN LEARNING